Air quality review and assessment

 See details of our Air Quality Management Areas (AQMA):

 Local air quality can be harmful and problems of high air pollution are not confined to big cities.
 All district-level local authorities have a duty to periodically review and assess local air quality.

 The National Air Quality Strategy has set targets for eight air pollutants to protect human health.
 Lancaster City Council is required to review local air quality for seven of these to assess whether the targets will be met.
 Where any air quality standard or objectives will not be achieved the local authority must designate an Air Quality Management Area.

 Summary of progress

-The Government department Defra has responded favourably to the Council’s current work and proposals.
-It has accepted the Council’s timescales, acknowledged the additional resources we have invested into air quality, and welcomed our thorough approach to the review and assessment process.
+Defra has responded favourably to our current work and proposals.
+It has accepted the council’s timescales, acknowledged the additional resources we have invested into air quality, and welcomed our thorough approach to the review and assessment process.

 Our air quality technical assessments are available to download.